-(Continued from Page 1A) the district's power use.
+(Continued from Page 1A) talked with the superintendent about the district's power use.
 He said they picked up the schools' usage numbers, and wind makes sense.

 The district can own the turbine, rent it or lease it, said Mr. Barton.
 The district is paying a high electric rate here, he said, and the city is buying power at a high rate.